jrochkind/attr_json/README.md

 be able to take a look at code and/or take it for a spin, and tell me what you think or what problems you find, also welcome any comments on implementation and AR integration, I'd really apprecaite it.

+The examples below in the README are real, they all work now.
 - - -

 ## Tour of Features